Molise-N/Ntshoekhe/README.md

 **Running the system:**

--Start Docker Services(if using docker desktop) using the command "docker-compose up -d" -docker-compose up -d
+-Start Docker Services(if using docker desktop) using the command "docker-compose up -d

 **lastly run the django server**